Marc Muniesa: Barcelona

-Born in Lloret de Mar, Girona, Catalonia, when Muniesa was only 15 years old there were already transfer rumours that Chelsea wanted to sign him.
-At the La Masia youth academy he developed quickly, and was ready to appear for FC Barcelona's first team at the age of 17.
-Muniesa made his debut for Barça's first team aged 17 years and 57 days on 23 May 2009, as a substitute in a 1–0 La Liga home loss against Osasuna for the already crowned league champions.
-This appearance made him the second youngest player ever to feature for Barcelona, but he only played a few minutes, being sent off after a challenge on Antonio Hidalgo; the following Wednesday, he was named amongst the substitutes for the 2009 Champions League Final against Manchester United.
+Born in Lloret de Mar, Girona, Catalonia, Muniesa was the subject of transfer interest from Chelsea at the age of 15.
+He progressed through the La Masia youth academy, though shortly after turning 16 he suffered a serious injury to his left knee, tearing the internal, external and cruciate ligaments and missing ten months.

+Muniesa made his debut for Barcelona's first team aged 17 years and 57 days on 23 May 2009, as a substitute in a 1–0 La Liga home loss to Osasuna, the already-crowned league champions.
+The appearance made him one of the youngest players to feature for the club, but he was sent off after a challenge on Antonio Hidalgo.
+Days later he was named among the substitutes, though he did not play, for the 2009 UEFA Champions League Final against Manchester United.

 Muniesa and four other FC Barcelona B players were promoted to the first team for the 2009–10 pre-season, but he appeared almost exclusively for the B's in Segunda División B, contributing with 19 games and one goal as the team returned to Segunda División after 11 years.
 In 2010–11 Muniesa played 25 times for Barcelona B as they finished in 3rd position in Spain's second tier.
 In 2011–12 he made three substitute appearances for the first team, one in the league against Getafe and two in the UEFA Champions League, against BATE Borisov and Bayer Leverkusen; he added 24 matches with the reserves, helping them to the eighth position in the table.

 On 15 February 2011, Muniesa signed a new contract with Barcelona, extending his link with the club by another year and raising his buyout clause to €30 million.
 On 4 April of the following year Barcelona announced that the player had signed an extension to his contract, also being promoted to the main squad for the 2012–13 season.
 On 24 July 2012, in Barcelona's first pre-season friendly, against Hamburger SV, Muniesa suffered a torn anterior cruciate ligament in his right knee, going on to miss six months.
 Prior to suffering his injury Muniesa was wanted on loan by Dutch club Ajax.